-One of the most common causes for confusion for my clients, when trying to convert leads into sales, is figuring out how TOTF, MOTF and BOTF content should differ within the inbound marketing scheme of things.
+One of the most common causes for confusion in B2B marketing, when trying to convert leads into sales, is figuring out how TOTF, MOTF and BOTF marketing content should differ within the inbound marketing scheme of things.

 So to get that out of the way, let me explain very quickly what the difference is.

 TOTF – Meaning top of the funnel.
 This is the awareness stage, when your prospects are starting to define what their problem is, and it’s your chance to help them to do that.

 MOTF – Meaning middle of the funnel.
 This is the consideration stage, when your prospects have a good idea of what their problem is and are looking into the different solutions available.
 At this stage, some of your prospects will fall off because they want to fix their problems without investing any money.
 But this isn’t a complete loss as they may have found some valuable information on your website and could have shared your content.

 BOTF – Meaning bottom of the funnel.
 This is where your prospects have already benefited somewhat from the content you have provided and are looking to make a decision on which vendor or supplier they want to go with to completely solve their problem.

 So now that we know that, let’s get to the problem at hand.